 Various studies have identified different problems associated with moderate peripheral visual field loss from glaucoma.
 People with visual field loss from glaucoma may be slower to anticipate and respond to changes in road conditions.
 They may also have more difficulty matching speed when changing lanes and keeping in their lane especially when navigating curves in the road.
 A recent study found that some areas of visual field loss may be more associated with driving problems than others (specifically, the left-hand portion of the visual field).

-Article by Eydie Miller-Ellis, MD.
-Dr. Miller-Ellis is a Professor of Clinical Ophthalmology and Director of Glaucoma Services at Scheie Eye Institute in Philadelphia, PA.
+Dr. Eydie Miller-Ellis is a Professor of Clinical Ophthalmology and Director of Glaucoma Services at Scheie Eye Institute in Philadelphia, PA.
 She received her medical degree from University of Pittsburgh School of Medicine and has been in practice for more than 20 years.